Directors and nominee directors in Luxembourg

 Large companies in Luxembourg that have more than 1,000 employees must have at least nine directors in the Board of Directors and one-third of them must be appointed as representatives of the employees.
 Companies with a single shareholder can be managed by a single director.

 Nominee directors in Luxembourg

 The term of nominee director doesn’t have the same connotation as it has in an offshore jurisdiction.
-In these jurisdictions, the name of the nominee is rented during the incorporation process and after than it must give all the powers to the beneficial owner trough a power of attorney.
+In these jurisdictions, the name of the nominee is rented during the incorporation process and after that, it must give all the powers to the beneficial owner through a power of attorney.